elcodi-blog/elcodi-blog.github.io/source/_posts/2014-08-12-our-roadmap.markdown

 We can proudly state we have a lot to do in the following months.

 Question is, what now?
 Maybe we are 1% done along our path, although "done" in our world sounds a bit odd since there is always room for improvement.
-As long as our issue tracker list gets fed, we will stay hungry for enhance our code.
+As long as our issue tracker list gets fed, we will stay hungry for enhancing our code.

 ### GeoBundle